Sajsi

 Radiocarbon dates have been obtained for Sajsi-age ooids and tufa, uncalibrated they range from 17,080 ± 720 to 20,830 ± 140 years ago.
 Later dates indicated that the lake existed between 25,000 and 19,000 years ago and reached its maximum depth 23,000 years ago.
 The existence of this lake coincides with the Last Glacial Maximum.
 Earlier, lakes had formed in the Laguna Blanca, the Salar de Atacama, as well as the Pozuelos Basin in northwest Argentina.
 Given evidence from the Bolivian Eastern Cordillera and the small size of the glacial Sajsi and Inca Huasi paleolakes, it is likely that the Last Glacial Maximum was accompanied by a dry climate on the Altiplano and indeed climate modelling shows that only a small precipitation increase - or none at all - would be needed to create the Sajsi lake.
 Glacier expansion is recorded at that time in Northwest Argentina.
 The second Heinrich event seems to coincide with the Sajsi lake period.

 A maximum in local insolation about 21,000 years ago coincides with the existence of the Sajsi lake but was probably not responsible for the lake's existence.
-Farther south, precipitation in the drainage area of the Rio Salado had increased by 10 mm/yr during the Sajsi time, lakes formed within the Western Cordillera and the Bolivian Chaco likewise shows evidence of increased precipitation.
+Farther south, precipitation in the drainage area of the Rio Salado had increased by 10 mm/yr during the Sajsi time, and there are isotope changes in Brazilian speleothems.
+Lakes formed within the Western Cordillera and the Bolivian Chaco likewise shows evidence of increased precipitation.
+Rising water levels during the Sajsi reduced dust deflation.
 The Sajsi lake was apparently followed by Lake Tauca, but evidence is lacking.
 Another theory postulates that Sajsi was simply a sub-phase of Lake Tauca, an interpretation applied in particular to data taken from drill cores.